AdvancedResearchComputing/examples/apptainer/01_pull_and_run_image/README.md

 # Pull and Run a Prebuilt Image

-The simplest way to use Apptainer on ARC.
-No Dockerfile, no build step.
+The simplest way to use Apptainer on ARC — no Dockerfile, no build step.
-Pull an image directly from Docker Hub and run it on a compute node in just 4 steps.
+Pull any public image from Docker Hub and run it on a compute node.
+This example pulls and runs an official PyTorch container.

 ---